-As per usual, Traci Park’s propaganda machine steps up with their disinformation shots.
+As per usual, Traci Park’s propaganda machine steps up with its disinformation shots.
 In this instance, The Westside Current’s goal is to hope you stay focused on zip codes so you don’t notice the landlord PACs, MAGA donors, corporate real estate money, and the usual affluent gentry fueling Traci Park’s campaign.

 Another Westside Current Debunk